CesiumGS/cesium-webpack-example/TUTORIAL.md

 1. Create a `src` directory for your app code.
 When you build the app, webpack will automatically produce distribution files in a directory named `dist`.
 2. Create the files `index.html` and `index.js` in the `src` directory added in step 1.
-3. Add the following code to `src/index.html`
+3. Add the following code to `src/index.html`.
+This will serve as a boilerplate HTML page to get us started.
 ```
 <!DOCTYPE html>
 <html>